Tuesday, February 3, 2026

 Mileage – 33.6 miles, Elevation gain – 500 ft.

 We woke early and made our instant coffee in the room as usual - and then heard the loud chorus of gibbons as dawn broke!
 The noise was wonderfully raucous though we didn’t see any of these native primates.
-We went for a bird walk before breakfast by the places we didn’t have time to visit – the Endangered Primate Rescue Center, the Turtle Conservation Center, and the Carnivore and Pangolin Conservation Center.
-You can tell they are doing a lot of conservation work at this National Park!
+We went for an unsuccessful bird walk before breakfast along the road we didn’t have time to visit yesterday – the Endangered Primate Rescue Center, the Turtle Conservation Center, and the Carnivore and Pangolin Conservation Center.
+You can tell they are doing a lot of conservation work at this National Park - which is increasingly necessary as there are fewer and fewer animals in the wild.
+I was questioning why there were so few birds in the wild in Vietnam and found this New York Times article from 2019 that discusses the loss of wildlife.
+While the article doesn't address birds specifically - some of the same issues affect birds.
+We have seen songbirds in cages outside of houses, feral cats, rapid development - and many of the birds here would prized by the illegal international wildlife trade.

 This last day of biking (on Christmas Day) took us to Tam Coc Nature Lodge.
 We had read the description in our guidebook and I really wanted to stay here – though it was a more expensive option at almost $50/night (crazy huh?).
 I figured it was our holiday present to ourselves, and it really was a delightful place.